stepan-demchyshyn/perovskite_subgroup/README.md

 ## Colors and colors chemes

-Selection of good color scheme for panels and figures is an important manner which can elevate the quality of your publication.
-There are several considerations that need to be taken into account when selecting a color scheme, that is an ideal color scheme should be:
+Selection of good color scheme for panels and figures is a way in which one can elevate the quality of a publication.
+There are several considerations that need to be taken into account when selecting a color scheme.
+An ideal color scheme should be:
 * **Inclusive**
 * **Media independent**
 * **Aestheticly appealing**